neilramaswamy/nr-spark/docs/ss-manual-stateful-watermarks.md

 1. This watermark delay of 10 units is "small".
 We will need to receive a record with event-time 30 (20 + 10) for the watermark to advance enough to close this window.
 2. The other watermark delay of 20 units is "large".
 We will need to receive a record with event-time _40_ (20 + 20) for the watermark to advance enough to close this window.

 So clearly, the watermark delay is influencing the latency of our pipeline.
 A smaller watermark delay means we wait for less time before windows close.
 So, naturally you might think, "oh, low-latency is good, so let's go with the smaller watermark."
-Beware: there's a s ubtle tradeoff.
+Beware: there's a subtle tradeoff.

 If your watermark delay is smaller than the maximum delay, you could finalize your windows before receiving all records (i.e. low-latency, and less correctness).
 If your watermark delay is set to be larger than the maximum delay, you could finalize your windows _after_ receiving all records (i.e. high-latency, high correctness).
 In practice, you'll usually have SLAs on how delayed data can be, so you should use that to set your watermark delay.